kz882/gym/README.md

 ## To Improve (by importance)

+1. Add small distance to d to joing tracks, bigger than x and greater than 50
+1. Avoid change lanes after change lanes
 1. Do NOT compare first tile of main track with last tile of `self.track`
+1. Get rnd position, correct depnding on lane
 1. Get tile with certain conditions

    3. with certain angle (e.g. >40º)